t-anderson21/stat486_finalproject/README.md

 The goal of our project was to use data from the TMDB website to learn more about several questions.
 As avid movie watchers, we wanted to learn more aobut how the genre of a movie relates to the box of earnings of a movie or if attributes such as earnings, director, genre, release date, or runtime could be used to predict the rating score of a movie?

+requirements:
+Readme.md file that explains the purpose of your repository and the contents of the repo Neat, documented, and organized code used for the project (does not need to be one file)